Jam skating

-Jam skating (or Jamskating) is a skating style consisting of a combination of dance, gymnastics, and roller skating, performed on roller skates.
+Jam skating (or Jamskating), also called Jammin', is a skating style consisting of a combination of dance, gymnastics, and roller skating, performed on roller skates.

 The origins of jam skating are disputed, but it is often traced to the Great Lakes region, Florida and California.

 The style has its roots in traditional roller disco, but has been greatly influenced by breakdancing, artistic skating, gymnastics, and modern dance.
 Successful jam skaters are well practiced in these different forms and must have the ability to translate these movements while on skates.
 Jam skating first became popular in the early 1970s and is still practiced.

+Origin

+Jammin'

+In the 1960s, Detroit skater Mr. Charisma created a new style of roller skating he called "jammin'", possibly at the Arcadia Roller Rink in Michigan.
+While in New York, Butler convinced skater Gloria McCarthy, whose father owned the Empire Skate Center, to start a "Bounce" night to showcase his new style of skating.

+Subsequently, jammin' led to the popularization of the roller disco.
+The Empire Skate Center in New York City is credited as the birthplace of roller disco, as it is where Mr. Charisma performed.
+His skills made the Empire a trendy venue for celebrities seeking to escape Studio 54, including Cher, Prince, Grace Jones, Madonna, and Olivia Newton-John, all of whom visited Empire to skate.